 10. At the road, turn left and walk downhill until you reach the track signed Woodley Farmhouse on your right.

-11. Follow the track to Woodley Farmhouse.
+11. Follow the track with the Woodley Farmhouse sign.
 After crossing several cattle grids, the track takes a ninety degree turn uphill.
 At this point, leave the gravel track and go through the gate straight ahead, signed with a footpath marker.
 Before you go through the gate, take a minute to look at the round barrow to the right of the track as it turns.
 This is indicated with an ancient monument sign.

 12. Having left the track through the gate, continue straight across the field.
 Go through a farm gate into the next field.
 Two footpaths are signed from this gate, one going uphill and one straight ahead.
 Continue straight ahead towards the far bottom corner of the field.